stef/pwdsphinx/man/sphinx.md

 `sphinx` not only handles passwords, it is also able to handle (T)OTP 2FA and age keys.
-Additionally - if installed - `sphinx` also provides access to `opaquestore(1)`, a simple tool that allows to store secrets that need encrypted storage (like keys, phrases, or other data).
+Additionally - if installed - `sphinx` also provides access to `opaquestore(1)`, a simple tool that allows one to store secrets that need encrypted storage (like keys, phrases, or other data).

 ## INITIALIZING A CLIENT